Powered by Ancestral Quest

 When active, AQ simply performs searches and displays hints for Findmypast.
 This is a fee-based service.
 It provide the hints for free, but you may have to pay a subscription to view the records.

 The FamilySearch (FS) hinting is free*, but requires you to take a couple of steps yourself, as described below.

-When asked, AQ provides a search link next to each name.
+When asked, AQ provides an Ancestry.com search link next to each name.
 Simply click on the link to have Ancestry.com show you pertinent records, including those it supplies in its own hinting service.
 For MyHeritage, simply select a name and activate the MyHeritage search to have MyHeritage show you pertinent records from its vast collections.